skorks/ppjson/README.md

 ppjson -f -i my_file.json
 ```

-Perhaps you already have some pretty printed json in a file, but you want to pass it as an argument to some other command, so you need to un-pretty print it:
+Perhaps you already have some pretty printed JSON in a file, but you want to pass it as an argument to some other command, so you need to un-pretty print it:

 ```
 ppjson -f -u my_file.json